 So, a driver can win money in a variety of ways -- from his placement in the race, sponsor bonuses, special awards and plan prizes.
 At the end of the day, he adds it all up to see how much he's got in his purse.

-To learn more about the ever-growing stock car industry, be sure to check the links on the next page.
+To learn more about the ever-growing stock car industry, be sure to check the links below.